bmolnar91/workbook/module_oop.md

 General convention for a variable's scope is, it is accessible only within the block in which it is declared.

-1. Class variables:
+1. **Class variables**:
-   A variable which is declared inside a class, outside all the blocks and is marked _static_ is known as a class variable.
-The lifetime of a class variable is until the end of the program or as long as the class is loaded in memory.
+   A variable which is declared inside a class, outside all the blocks and is marked **static** is known as a class variable.
+The lifetime of a class variable is **until the end of the program** or as long as the class is loaded in memory.

-2. Instance variables:
+2. **Instance variables**:
-   A variable which is declared inside a class and outside all the methods and blocks is an instance variable.
+   A variable which is declared inside a class and **outside all the methods and blocks** is an instance variable.
 Lifetime of an instance variable is until the object stays in memory.

-3. Local variables:
+3. **Local variables**:
    All other variables which are not instance and class variables are treated as local variables including the parameters in a method.
 The lifetime of a local variable is until the control leaves the block in which it is declared.

 #### What is the purpose of the ‘equals()’ method?